trufnetwork/sdk-js/README.md

   - [Getting Started Guide](./docs/getting-started.md): A detailed walkthrough for setting up and making your first interactions with the SDK.
   - [Core Concepts Explained](./docs/core-concepts.md): Understand the fundamental building blocks of the TRUF.NETWORK and the SDK.
 - **Detailed Documentation**:
-  - [API Reference](./docs/api-reference.md): Comprehensive details on all SDK classes, methods, types, and parameters.
+  - [API Reference](./docs/api-reference.md): Comprehensive details on all SDK classes, methods, types, and parameters including taxonomy operations.
 - **Examples & Demos**:
   - [Local Examples Directory](./examples)
 - **Whitepaper**: